12 Kitchen Gadgets That Stand the Test of Time

 Love fades, seasons change, but some Pyrex bowls last forever.
 We dipped into our mothers’ kitchens to see which gadgets were still kicking after all these years.
 Below, some great gift ideas for the moms in your life.

 Bun Bun (my mother, so named because of her maiden name Buncic) has always been a fan of (and uses to this day, nearly every day) her electric frying pan.
-If she were only allowed to use one kitchen item for the rest of her life, I think this one would be it. —Steph Sisco, Staff Home Editor
+If she were only allowed to use one kitchen item for the rest of her life, I think this one would be it. —Steph Sisco, Home Editor

 It’s definitely our heart-shaped waffle iron.
 Growing up, my friends would come over specifically for these waffles, and my dad still makes them for us when we come home for the holidays.
-This isn’t the exact model we had growing up but it’ll get you close. —Grace Elkus, Associate Food Editor
+This isn’t the exact model we had growing up, but it’ll get you close. —Grace Elkus, Former Associate Food Editor

 My mom and grandma both said that their stainless steel box grater is the one sturdy constant in their kitchen.
-It’s most often used to shred Colby-Jack for pimento cheese spread or cheddar for my great-grandmother’s famous squash casserole recipe. —Brandi Broxson, Associate Editor
+It’s most often used to shred Colby-Jack for pimento cheese spread or cheddar for my great-grandmother’s famous squash casserole recipe. —Brandi Broxson, Senior Editor

 Both of my grandmas baked almost everyday and what I remember most is that they each had a favorite large Pyrex mixing bowl.
 Grandma Georgia’s was yellow and Grandma Von’s was blue.
-They never used anything else. —Wendy Granger, Photo Editor
+They never used anything else. —Wendy Granger, Former Photo Editor

 A pastry blender that’s all stainless steel rather than wooden or plastic handle, so you can wash it a bunch or soak it without the handle loosening. —Leslie Yazel, Editor-in-Chief

-A cast iron pan with molds shaped like corn cobs (for making corn bread). —Elizabeth Passarella, Contributing Editor
+A cast iron pan with molds shaped like corn cobs (for making corn bread). —Elizabeth Passarella, Former Contributing Editor

-My mom still uses one of these hand-crank mixers that I think was my grandmothers. —Rebecca Daly, Senior Fashion Editor
+My mom still uses one of these hand-crank mixers that I think was my grandmothers. —Rebecca Daly, Former Senior Fashion Editor

-To buy: $11 for 4, amazon.com.
+To buy: Norpro Grapefruit Spoons, $9 for 4; amazon.com.

 I have the fondest memories of using my mom’s hand-crank flour sifter.
 That was always “my job” when we were baking together. —Dawn Perry, Food Director

-And, the only thing you need in your kitchen—the cast iron skillet. —Rebecca Longshore, Social Media Manager
+And, the only thing you need in your kitchen—the cast iron skillet. —Rebecca Longshore, Former Social Media Manager